 - Review FIN-006, Section 3 for information regarding liability coverage, physical damage coverage, and accident reporting procedures.

-- Obtain from the driver of a University-owned vehicle, a copy of the Auto Loss Notice and request a Police Report (if available) for any accident occurring out-of-state or in the District of Columbia and send to the Virginia Department of State Police and to the Office of Property Liability & Risk Management as mandated by the Provisions of Section 52-4, of the Code of Virginia, of 1950 as Amended, Memo-2001-No.10.
+- Obtain from the driver of a University vehicle, a copy of the Auto Loss Notice and request a Police Report (if available) for any accident occurring out-of-state or in the District of Columbia and send to the Office of Property Liability & Risk Management as mandated by the Provisions of Section 52-4, of the Code of Virginia, of 1950 as Amended, Memo-2001-No.10.

 Proper Vehicle Use – Department or Unit Responsibilities:

-Each department or unit that is assigned University-owned vehicles must establish a system for authorizing vehicle use.
-The Supervisor/Manager must:
+Each department or unit that is assigned or operates University vehicles must establish a system for authorizing vehicle use.
+The Manager/Supervisor must:

 - Allow only drivers with valid licenses to operate a University vehicle.
 Students who do not have an employment relationship with the University must not be authorized to transport passengers on behalf of the University.
-Additionally, others who do not have an employment relationship with the University who are under 21 years of age should not be authorized to transport passengers.
+Additionally, others who do not have an employment relationship with the University who are under 21 years of age must not be authorized to transport passengers.

 - Initiate through Human Resources annual driving record checks for employees currently driving University vehicles as a requirement of the job.

 - Notify Human Resources of any position that requires driving so that the initial driving record check can be completed on those who apply for the position.

 - Equip each University vehicle with a copy of the Driver’s Responsibilities and provide a copy to each individual authorized to operate a University vehicle.

 - Provide authorized drivers with adequate training on specific features and handling followed by driving practice for unfamiliar vehicles.

 - Not transport groups of high school and younger students in the University’s care in 12 and 15-passenger vans, or other vehicles designed to transport 10 or more passengers that do not meet school bus standards.
 These standards can be found in CFR Title 49-Transportation Chapter V Part 571 Federal Motor Vehicle Safety Standards 571.220 – 222.